T145/magistics/README.md

 ## Contributing
 1. Fork it
+2. Add or remove some stuff
-2. Commit your changes (`git add -A && git commit -m "My awesome change!"`)
+3. Commit your changes (`git commit -am "My awesome change!"`)
-3. Create a new pull request
+4. Create a new pull request!

 ### Parameters